 Particularly annoying is Doom 1 EP 4, where whole levels can be different depending on what difficulty you're playing as because items are moved around depending on difficulty.
 Naturally, Nightmare makes these as hard to get as possible.

-Duke Nukem 3D, being a Doom clone, had a Harder Than Hard mode where in addition to being stronger, any enemy who left a corpse (basically, who wasn't killed by an explosion, the shrink or freeze ray, or crushing) would respawn, including the clones of the first episode's boss who, in addition to being the strongest enemy in the game, would always leave a corpse even if you did blow him up, forcing you to waste another grenade or rocket to get rid of it.
+Duke Nukem 3D, being a Doom clone, had a Harder Than Hard mode where in addition to being stronger, any enemy who left a corpse (basically, who wasn't killed by an explosion, the shrink or freeze weapons, or SQUISH!'d) would respawn, including the clones of the first episode's boss who, in addition to being the strongest enemy in the game, would always leave a corpse even if you did blow him up, forcing you to waste another grenade or rocket to get rid of it.

 Quake's Harder Than Hard mode took advantage of the game's in-game difficulty selection (in other words, a Hub Level), with the "Nightmare" difficulty only accessible through a secret hidden inside a magical pond.
 Then again, unlike Doom or many other examples here, the Quake Nightmare difficulty has few player handicaps and is in fact only slightly less manageable than Hard.

 Quake II's Hard+ mode was even more well hidden, accessible only through the console.
 Unlike the first Quake, this one is significantly tougher than the "normal" Hard difficulty.
 Enemies are faster and surprisingly intelligent, have higher HP, their weapons deal much more damage, and they are immune to flinching.

 Descent has its Insane difficulty.
 The enemies have learned how to fire faster than you, dodge better than you, flank better than you, thus nearly all the enemies are Demonic Spiders, especially the Goddamned Bats in the second game, and all the powerups that are so vital to your survival are now pathetically ineffective.
 As an added bonus, your weapons take much more energy to use than normal, so you can easily run out of ammunition.
 And on the second game's Insane, the matcens(mook makers) are inexhaustible.